List of The League of Gentlemen characters: Mrs Levinson and Iris Krell

 Middle class Judee Levinson (Shearsmith) and her grotesque cleaning lady Iris Krell (Gatiss) who both have troubled private lives, indulge in a regular microcosm of the class struggle.
-Each taunts the other—Mrs Levinson with tales of her luxury lifestyle; Iris with lurid stories of her sex life—in a constant game of one-upmanship (at last count, at the end of Series 2, their score was 3-3).
+Each taunts the other — Mrs Levinson with tales of her luxury lifestyle and Iris with lurid stories of her sex life — in a constant game of one-upmanship.
 The stories usually turn to personal insults about upsetting events in each other's lives with increasingly catastrophic revelations.

-These stories usually involve their husbands, who are never seen.
+These stories usually involve their unseen husbands.
 Judee's husband, Eddie, is said to be "King of the Carpet Warehouses," but in the final episode of Series 2, it is revealed that he became bankrupt and died of a heart attack at 42.
 Iris's husband, Ron, is alive and well, but Judee believes him to be nothing more than a sex-hungry prehistoric animal.
 Iris tells Judee "He has me doing things that would make a whore blush!"

 At the end of Series 2, Iris finally snaps back at Judee after all her insults.
 This causes Judee to break down in tears, and it is revealed that they are mother and daughter.
 The story goes that a teen Iris gave birth to Judee but they were soon separated.
-Many years later, Judee hired Iris as a cleaner, but upon discovery of her being her mother, nothing changed between them.
-This is taken a step further in the live show, where it is suggested not only that both are cleaners who take it in turns to pretend to be their unseen employer, but that they are father and son who've been pretending to be women all along.
+Many years later, Judee hired Iris as a cleaner, but upon discovering Iris was her mother, nothing changed between them.
+This is taken a step further in the live show, where it is suggested not only that both are cleaners who take it in turns to pretend to be their unseen employer, but that they are father and son who have been pretending to be women all along.

 In Series 3, Judee has started up a beauty salon with Charlie Hull called "Spit and Polish".
 The customers believe her to be giving the massages, when it is in fact Charlie.
 During this time, Judee develops a crush on Charlie.
 When people start demanding "extras", Charlie struggles with homosexuality when he finds himself attracted to Tony, the man with whom his wife, Stella, has had an affair.
 When he confesses to giving "extras", Judee fires him and Stella takes the opportunity to leave him after her gambling addiction finally pays off.
 Iris, meanwhile, appears to have a brief cameo in Pop's strip club, where her body is seen dancing and Pop thanks a woman called Iris for her services.
 She is also heard on one of the massage tapes in the beauty salon, asking Judee if she wants a cup of tea.

 Iris briefly re-appears in the 2017 specials using a photo booth and being sent underground to what is eventually revealed to be Papa Lazarou's "wife mine".